-Exchange students should budget a minimum of $7,900 per semester or $13,848 per year.
+Exchange students should budget a minimum of $9,573 per semester or $18,543 per year*.
 Proof of funding is required for admittance.
-Estimates below are based on one semester unless otherwise indicated.
+Estimates below are based on one semester or an academic year.

 Exchange students may use private insurance that meets the minimum requirements of the J-1 program.
 Students are welcome to purchase their own health insurance but are encouraged to discuss insurance requirements with UMSL Global prior to doing so.

-Prices listed above are for AETNA insurance through UMSL.
+Prices listed above are for Anthem Student Health insurance through UMSL.

-Please direct questions about insurance requirements to ISSS.
+Please direct questions about insurance requirements to Jim Webb.

 Accounting; area studies; anthropology; art & art history; astronomy; biochemistry; biology; biotechnology; black studies; business administration; languages; communication; education; economics; English; graphic design; history; interdisciplinary studies; international business; international relations; music; legal studies; philosophy; physics; political science; psychology; public administration; public law; social work; sociology; tropical ecology; urban studies; women's and gender studies; writing